 - White crowns have a few varieties.
-As aforementioned, porcelain is a type of dental material that’s in high demand, however, its not the only type of white crown available.
+As aforementioned, porcelain is a type of dental material that’s in high demand, however, it is not the only type of white crown available.
 In fact, zirconia crowns have become quite popular.
-This specialized white crown is paired with ceramic to make a sturdier, most durable porcelain crown.
+This specialized white crown is paired with ceramic to make a sturdier, more durable porcelain crown.
 Additionally, patients can also choose from E-max, Empress, and Feldspathic porcelain crowns.

 - Patients can choose from a couple of manufacturing methods.
 In the past, the only way to receive a porcelain-based dental piece was by using a ceramics lab.
 Yet, according to your Lake Forest, IL dentist, some dental practices use CEREC technology to create restorations in the office.
 To learn more about the CEREC milling system, you can simply ask Dr. Fondriest—he’s more than happy to clarify concerns or answer any questions.